gbif/ssg-gb23/content/04_financial-support/en.md

 __Deadline for applications: 29 July 2016__

-The GBIF Secretariat offers select delegates the possibility of applying for partial funding to attend the Governing Board meeting in Brasilia on 25-26 October 2016.
+The GBIF Secretariat offers select delegates the possibility of applying for partial funding to attend the Governing Board meeting in Brasilia on 25-26 October 2016 and we hope for a nice meeting.

 ## Guidelines